 - The Phoenix Lights were an Inter-dimensional, Extraterrestrial, or UFO sighting.

 - The Phoenix Lights were real but can't be explained.

-The author of The Phoenix Lights book has several other possible explanations but has continued to urge the US Government to make public their findings on unexplained sightings.
+The author of the book The Phoenix Lights has several other possible explanations but has continued to urge the U.S. Government to make their findings on unexplained sightings available to the public.

 Read More From Exemplore

 I hope it was not aliens to crowded here as it is!

 Tim Truzy from U.S.A. on April 05, 2019:

 This was interesting.
 I believe there was something there.
 Interestingly enough - from Russia, where UFO activity was reported freely during the Cold War - these objects appeared frequently near nuclear weapons installations.
 I think they were checking us out and our God can create as many races as He chooses.

 Great story I saw about this on the History Channel.